willianjusten/resume/Readme.md

 ##Work Experience

+**Frontend Engineer** - Queremos! / WeDemand - August 2014 - Present

+> Development of new features to the site, backstage administration and another stuff for the product.
+Help designers to create the best UX/UI, using Html5, CSS, JS, etc...

 **Frontend Engineer** - Maxisite Comunicação Digital - January 2013 - August 2014

 > Development of websites, tools and applications for mobile and desktop, using HTML, CSS and JS for frontend and PHP/MySQL for backend.